History of the School

 In 1969 the site of our present school was purchased and the following year the new Patrician Secondary School was opened with Brother Joseph Doheny as Principal.
 Since then, the school has been extended on numerous of occasions.
 Staff and pupil members have continued to grow and Brother James O’Rourke, as Principal, oversaw and engineered many changes in the Patrician Secondary School – i.e. curricular and extra-curricular opportunities.

 The first lay Principal Mr Seamus Mullooly was appointed in 1994.
 His successor, Mr Peter O’Reilly assumed the Principal role in 2004.
 Recent changes include the introduction of the Leaving Certificate Applied in September 2000 and the opening of another extension in Feburary 2001, which comprises of a new Art Room, Music Room, Chemistry Room, Drawing Room, Construction Studies Room, Library, Demonstration Room, and Guidance Suite.
 The latest extension of seven classrooms, a Staff Room and a Board Room was opened on the 2nd February 2007.
 In 2011, work commenced on a new lunchroom as well as on three new classrooms.
 Work finished in the latter half of 2011 and the canteen has been a huge success among students.
 In 2012, Mr Pat O’Leary became the new Principal.
 He oversaw the addition of temporary classrooms to the rear of the campus, while the DES granted the future proofing of the school, with a new building proposal in May 2018.
-Mr Pat Moloney took over as Principal in September 2018, with Mr Conor Cunnane and Mr Damien Scallan as Deputy Principals.
+Mr Pat Moloney took over as Principal in September 2018, with Mr Conor Cunnane (2018), Mr Damien Scallan (2019) & Ms Niamh Martin (2021) as Deputy Principals.

-Fr.
-Daniel Delany
+Bishop Daniel Delany

 Daniel Delany was born in Paddock, a small village in central Ireland, in 1747.
-His parents were relatively well-to-do but when his father died Mrs Elizabeth Delany agreed to have young Daniel spend the rest of his childhood with his two aunts in the nearby village of Mountrath.
+His parents were relatively well-to-do but when his father died Mrs Elizabeth Delany agreed to have young Daniel spend the rest of his childhood with his two aunts in the nearby town of Mountrath.
 It was here that Daniel received his elementary education.
-It was here too that the parish priest, Father Denis Lawlor, influenced Daniel’s decision to enter the priesthood.
+It was here too that the parish priest, Fr Denis Lawlor, influenced Daniel’s decision to enter the priesthood.

 The Story of the Sash